-Students will graduate under the requirements listed in the Bulletin in effect at the time of enrollment.
-Students who leave the program for over a year, but subsequently return to the program and complete study, will graduate under the Bulletin in effect at the time of re-entry.
+Students will graduate under the requirements listed in the Bulletin in effect at the time of program matriculation.
+Students who leave the program for over a year, but subsequently return to the program and complete study, will graduate under the Bulletin in effect at the time of reentry.